 Viz Engine has always been a real 3D system.
 Even though graphics have so far mostly been played out on conventional 2D screen the graphics themselves have always been in real 3D.
 That's why Viz Engine was one of the world's first systems to support stereoscopy right out of the box.
 By simply syncing two Viz Engines broadcasters can create real-time stereoscopic graphics just as easy as they until now created their 2D graphics.

 Video Wall allows you to create unique installations that surround the viewer and go far beyond the capacity of traditional video-wall setups.
-Viz Video Wall ER has a wide range of purposes in addition to regular studio broadcasting: It is perfectly suited for entertainment and educational productions, as well as interactivity in live broadcasting.
-Viz Video Wall ER can even be used in outdoor environments.
+Video Wall has a wide range of purposes in addition to regular studio broadcasting: It is perfectly suited for entertainment and educational productions, as well as interactivity in live broadcasting.
+Video Wall can even be used in outdoor environments.
 The solution integrates seamlessly with other Vizrt solutions without requiring changes in the workflow.
 Read more

 Screencast is an optional tool that allows content from any desktop, including web pages and streaming video to be displayed on-air in real-time and as stored elements.
 A journalist defines the area of the screen they wish to be displayed and the content is visualized through Viz Engine and displayed as a SDI or IP signal for use on-air or in a monitor in the studio.
 Screencast is aspect ratio independent allowing broadcasters to display content in any size.
 Read more